 When you focus to infinity, you are essentially doing the opposite.
 You choose a subject off in the distance so that you can create a much wider field of focus.
 This way, everything that you see in the frame will be in focus, regardless of how far away it is.

 However, it is important to understand where your focal point starts.
 When you look through your lens, the area that goes from your lens to the area that is in focus is called your hyperfocal distance.
 If you are focusing to infinity, you need to make sure that you don’t have any other objects inside of the hyperfocal distance that show up in your image.
-These objects would show up blurry, even though everything that is beyond your focal point will be clear and sharp.
+These objects would show up blurry, even though everything that is beyond your focus point will be clear and sharp.

-How to Focus to Infinity with Infinity Lens
+How to Focus With The Lens

-When Do You Focus to Infinity?
+When Do You Use This Setting?

 People generally focus to infinity when they want to take a photo of something in the distance, but you can use it anytime you want to.
 There are a few instances where most photographers prefer this tactic.